 - Bit 15: Enable_Driver "0" to disable the motor current, "1" to enable motor current.
-A valid configuration must be written to the SMD23E2 or SMD24E2 before the driver can be enabled. - Bit 14: Reserved Must equal "0". - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
+A valid configuration must be written to the SMD23E2 or SMD24E2 before the driver can be enabled. - Bit 14: Virtual_Encoder_Follower When using the SMD23E2 or SMD24E2 as an axis follower (Synchrostep Mode), set this bit to '1' to close the position loop with respect to the encoder position.
+This bit is only available when the unit is configured to use encoder feedback.
+This bit must equal '0' if the Virtual Position Follower bit, bit 12 of this word, is set to '1'. - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
 If this bit equals "0" when the Preset Motor Position bit equals "1", the Motor Position is set to the value contained in words 2 and 3 of the command block.
 If this bit equals "1" when the Preset Motor Position bit equals "1", the Motor Position is set to:

-Motor Position = Encoder Position $\times \frac{\text{Motor Programmed Steps per Turn}}{\text{Encoder Programmed Pulses per Turn}}$
+$Motor\ Position\ =\ Encoder\ Position \times \frac{Motor\ Programmed\ Steps\ per\ Turn}{Encoder\ Programmed\ Pulses\ per\ Turn}$